NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 ### Implement Your Own Storage/Network/Renderer Provider

-Thanks to the system being very open/modular by design you can easily implement your own Storage/Network/Renderer Provider by simply implementing the IOASISStorage/IOASTNET/IOASIS2DRenderer/IOASIS3DRenderer interfaces respectively.
+Thanks to the system being very open/modular by design you can easily implement your own Storage/Network/Renderer Provider by simply implementing the [IOASISStorage](#ioasisstorage) / [IOASTNET](#ioasisnet) / IOASIS2DRenderer / IOASIS3DRenderer interfaces respectively.
 For example you could create a MongoDB, MySQL or SQL Server Storage Provider.
 This also ensures forward compatibility since if a new storage medium or network protocol comes out in the future you can easily write a new provider for them without having to change any of the existing system.

 The same applies if a new 3D Engine comes out you want to use.